 When multiple entities have an interest in your property, their priority is based on a principle called “first in time, first in right.”
 Basically, this means that the first debt to exist is the one that takes priority.
 If you have a mortgage on your home and then the IRS places a lien, the mortgage company would have first priority to foreclose on your home and be paid from the proceeds.

-This idea of first in time, first in right can make dealing with a tax lien very difficult, especially if you’re interested in refinancing your mortgage to help you pay your tax debt.
+This idea of first in time, first in right can make dealing with a tax lien very difficult, especially if you’re interested in refinancing your mortgage to help you pay your back taxes.
 Lower priority creditors will be very reluctant to help you refinance because new creditors will have to wait for payment until the lien is paid.
 This is where subordination comes into play.

 Subordination of a federal tax lien means that the IRS is giving up its priority on your property, which can make it easier for you to refinance your mortgage.
 While it won’t clear your lien, subordination may make it possible for you to pay your back taxes so that you can have the lien discharged.